 Teaching is a good outlet while you’re still figuring out your purpose in life. 🙂 But I’ll be honest with you, teaching is not an easy job and it takes guts for you to handle a class.
 We can’t also deny the fact that you will encounter worst classes, attitude wise, especially in high-school.
 That’s why before anything else, you should be wholeheartedly-committed, ready in investing your time and effort and bring a tremendous amount of patience.

 On the brighter side, no matter how hard it is, seeing your students grow and apply things that you’ve taught them are actually the best accomplishment and biggest achievement as a teacher.
 You can’t contain the satisfaction you feel every time they achieve something.
 It is an overwhelming feeling of gratification.

 High school class

 I don’t know what the future holds but what I know is.
 I’m really having fun and enjoying where I am now.
-Teaching English allows me to visit 5 new countries in 9 months.
+Teaching English in English in Vietnam allows me to visit 5 new countries in 9 months.
 And most of my income is coming from it aside from blogging.
 It may not be ideal for some.
 But it is somehow a good sign for me to achieve the lifestyle I’m trying to build.
 So if you feel you’re stuck in life and don’t know what to do and where to start, just give it a try. 🙂

 Indeed, teaching is a noble profession that carves the character and future of an individual.
 Having said that, I have so much respect and I salute all the teachers around the world.
 Being one now, I can finally and proudly say that this is “The toughest job I will ever love.”